nezzd/regress/README.md

 # decision-kit

-Decision tree from scratch, implementation and accuracy comparison with branching criteria based on Gini impurity.
+Decision tree classifier from scratch implementation with branching criteria based on Gini impurity.
 Below a snapshot of the result I obtained.

 ```python